Risorgimento and fasci

 The Risorgimento

-During the nineteenth century those revolutionary and Risorgimento moods that prepared the Italian national unity also matured in Sicily and the Arbëreshë of Piana did not fail to exercise their own role there.
+During the XIX century those revolutionary and Risorgimento moods that prepared the Italian national unity also matured in Sicily and the Arbëreshë of Piana did not fail to exercise their own role there.
 Their participation in the most incisive phases of the Sicilian and national Risorgimento uprisings was characterized by a strong political and military support.
 Already in 1820 and 1847 numerous plans had given life to secret committees, making them promoters of various initiatives aimed at arousing a more widespread patriotic sentiment.
 However, it was in 1860 that the planes rendered their greatest service to the Risorgimento movement by hosting in their country the "Mazzinian emissaries" Rosolino Pilo and Giovanni Corrao who had arrived in Sicily to prepare for the Garibaldi landing.
 During the days of their stay in Piana, despite the threatening injunctions of the Bourbon authorities, the revolutionaries of the plan, as well as hiding them, helped them in initiating contacts with the patriotic committees of the surrounding countries.
 Later, after the landing in Marsala, Piana hosted the Garibaldians providing logistic support, provisions and a secure strategic shelter [5].

 The Fasci dei Lavoratori